 We all love having a pat on the back when we’ve done a good job, and recognition is one of the most important drivers of good work:

-Companies that recognise and reward employees well can even expect 50% higher productivity and as much as a 20% increase in business outcomes.
+Companies that recognize and reward employees well can even expect 50% higher productivity and as much as a 20% increase in business outcomes.

 Solution: Implement employee recognition programs.
 These could be: